sperrys/Chateau/README.md

 	- `"auth"`

 Response:
-	- If successful, `"type": "RegisterResponse", "status": 200`, your username when chatting is now the username entered.
+	- If successful, `"type": "RegisterResponse", "status": 200, "token": "token_stirng"` your username when chatting is now the username entered.
+The token is a JWT that a client then uses to identify themselves with requests.
 	- if generic failure, `"type": "ErrorResponse", status": 400`
 	- if user's socket is already registered with a username, `"type": "ErrorResponse", status": 302`
 	- if username has already been taken, `"type": "ErrorResponse", status": 302`